charles-e/bh-safecoin-prog-lib/docs/src/token.md

 ### Rent-exemption

-To ensure a reliable calculation of supply, a consistency valid Mint, and consistently valid Multisig accounts all Solcoin accounts holding an Account, Mint, or Multisig must contain enough SAFE to be considered [rent exempt](https://docs.solana.com/implemented-proposals/rent)
+To ensure a reliable calculation of supply, a consistency valid Mint, and consistently valid Multisig accounts all Solana accounts holding an Account, Mint, or Multisig must contain enough SAFE to be considered [rent exempt](https://docs.solana.com/implemented-proposals/rent)

 ### Closing accounts

 An account may be closed using the `CloseAccount` instruction.
-When closing an Account, all remaining SAFE will be transferred to another Solcoin account (doesn't have to be associated with the Token Program).
+When closing an Account, all remaining SAFE will be transferred to another Solana account (doesn't have to be associated with the Token Program).
 Non-native Accounts must have a balance of zero to be closed.

 ### Non-Fungible tokens
-An NFT is simply a token type where only a single token has been minted.
+An NTF is simply a token type where only a single token has been minted.

 ## Wallet Integration Guide
 This section describes how to integrate SPL Token support into an existing